OmniNav: A Unified Framework for Prospective Exploration and Visual-Language Navigation: Approach

 At inference, waypoints are generated via $S=5$ steps of Euler integration.
 Starting from initial noise $\mathbf{w}_{t:t+H}^0 \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$, we iteratively refine the sequence:

 with $\tau$ increasing from 0 to 1.
 The final denoised output $\mathbf{w}_{t:t+H}^1$ serves as the predicted waypoints.

 \textbf{Slow Thinking System} The slow thinking system is the deliberative planning module for hierarchical active exploration.
-It publishes executable spatial subgoals and subtasks to the fast thinking system.
-Its core responsibilities are twofold: When the target appears in the current or historical field of view, it can quickly localize the target and generate subgoal and subtask that drive the fast system to progressively approach it.
-When the target is not observed, it selects subgoal position with strong semantic relevance to the target to explore next.
-This process demands both exploration and environmental understanding: the model must grasp spatial locations as well as semantic information.
+Its core responsibilities are twofold: when the target appears in the current or historical field of view, it can quickly localize the target and generate the coordinates of the subgoal that drive the fast system to progressively approach it, when the target is not observed, it selects subgoal position with strong semantic relevance to the target to explore next.
+This process demands both exploration and environmental understanding.
+The former requires the model to navigate and discover the environment, while the latter involves a core task: predicting the spatial coordinates of the target based on input camera poses and images, this grounds the model's semantic understanding in a concrete, geometric output.

+In the fast–slow system collaboration, the fast system is not just a low-level controller following preset coordinates or smoothing a pre-planned path.
+It must constantly use raw visual input to move toward its subgoal.
+For example, if it gets a coordinate from the slow system but a wall blocks the straight-line path, the fast system must use visual cues to find a path that avoids the obstacle.
+If it gets a target coordinate from object memory, it can adjust its final pose based on what it currently sees, such as stopping precisely at the left, right, or center of the object.
+By continuously updating and refining its waypoints while moving, the fast system can reach targets more accurately.

 Frontier~\citep{zhu2025move} is employed to guide the active exploration.
 We maintain a 3D occupancy map, which categorizes each region as explored or unknown, and frontiers are then identified as the boundary points between explored and unknown regions.
 In addition, to comprehend past temporal and spatial information, we construct a memory bank~\citep{zhu2025move,olton1977spatial,xu2024embodiedsam,zhou2023dual}.
 This repository archives a history of observations, storing the visual data and corresponding pose information (coordinates and orientations) after every executed action.
 We then design a sampling strategy that connects this historical context to future exploration by collecting all historical images captured near the agent's current location.
 It then evaluates each frontier by iterating through these images, sampling the one whose original capture viewpoint is most suitably aligned with the frontier's spatial coordinates.
 This image thereby becomes a visual proxy for that frontier.

 During frontier selection, the model engages in comprehensive spatial and content reasoning, reflecting its capability to actively explore unknown environments and propose subgoal locations related to the target object.
 For example, when searching for a toilet, it prioritizes exploration locations in the bathroom; when searching for a television, it seeks locations associated with the living room.
 Moreover, if the target object appears in memory or within the current view, it outputs the target’s existing location.
 We incorporate explicit chain-of-thought (CoT)~\citep{lin2025navcot,wang2025think,zhao2025cot} reasoning into the slow system’s prediction process to enable transparent process expression, achieving interpretability and self-correction.
 This also allows for richer textual outputs that strengthen the model’s grasp of logic and improve complex reasoning performance.
 Fig.\ref{fig:cot} illustrates the slow system’s reasoning process.